tadejroskaric/Math-and-Statistics/README.md

-# math-and-statistics
+# Math and Statistics
-These are some simple projects on basic mathematical and statistical concepts
+Here are some simple projects on basic mathematical and statistical concepts in Python